 HURONIA WOODLAND OWNERS ASSOCIATION

-In 2018, HWOA officially became the Simcoe County chapter of the Ontario Woodlot Association (OWA).
+In 2018, HWOA officially became the Huronia chapter of the Ontario Woodlot Association (OWA).
 Chapter membership is included with your OWA membership.

 Board of Directors